 Choti Eid is basically a climax of all the religious prayers and self-control in Ramzan.
-However, two things perfectly define the prestigious festive of meethi eid; eidi and delish Eid sweets.
+However, two things correctly define the prestigious festive of ‘Meethi Eid’- Eidi and delish Eid sweets.

-The desi desserts are the most exciting part of this event and meethi eid is almost incomplete without meetha.
-It all gets start from the nummy Sheer Khurma being served in the morning and then scrummy sweets continue to liven our salver up whole day.
+The desi desserts are the most exciting part of this event, and meethi Eid is almost incomplete without meetha.
+It all gets started from the nummy Sheer Khurma in the morning, and then scrummy sweets continue to liven our salver up the whole day.

-So, if you are looking for some irresistible and delicious Eid sweets, then you have came to the right place.
+So, if you are looking for some irresistible and delicious Eid sweets, then you have come to the right place.
 Here are some of the most toothsome Desi Eid sweets.

 1. Sheer Khurma

-Sheer Khurma is the top favourite Eid sweet, being made in every desi home, right in the morning after Eid prayer.
-The famous Mughlai dessert is a mixture of milk and vermicelli with flavour of cardamom, making it totally lip-smacking sweet.
+Sheer Khurma is the top favorite Eid sweet of every desi home, right in the morning after Eid prayer.
+The famous Mughlai dessert is a mixture of milk and vermicelli with a flavor of cardamom, making it utterly lip-smacking sweet.
 Eid is actually incomplete without the delicious Sheer Khurma.

-The another customary Eid sweet is Kheer and people can take bowls upon bowls of this delectable sweetness.
-To get a delicious bowl of kheer, one needs to be patient enough to let the sweet being cooked on stove for hours.
+The other customary Eid sweet is Kheer and people can take bowls upon bowls of this pleasant sweetness.
+To get a delicious bowl of kheer, one needs to be patient enough to let the sweet cook on the stove for hours.

 3. Gulab Jamun

-The soft and sweetest Gulab Jamun is the most mouth-watering thing to have.
+The soft and most adorable Gulab Jamun is the most mouth-watering thing to have.
 Gulab Jamun can provide utter bliss to anyone anytime.

 4. Ras Malai

-The another absolutely yummiest Eid sweet is Ras Malai and people who don’t prefer sweet dishes much even tend to crave for this delicious last course.
-The mixture of ‘ras’ (basically, condensed milk) and malai balls make this sweet the all-time favourite.
+Another absolutely yummiest Eid sweet is Ras Malai, and people who don’t prefer sweet dishes much even tend to crave for this delicious last course.
+The mixture of ‘ras’ (basically, condensed milk) and malai balls make this sweet the all-time favorite.

-The bestest ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavour that always perks up the salver.
+The best ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavor that always perks up the salver.